・M.A. (TESOL) University of Manchester, Digital Technologies: Communication and Education（英国）

 - With money not being a concern, I would like to arrange a trip for my family, and I would meet up with them.
 We would spend some time together checking out the food and culture scene, but I would also take time for myself and rent a motorcycle to ride around to explore the area.
 If we were in a tropical place, I would also do some scuba diving, or even try some new adventures like skydiving.

 - “Should’ve, would’ve, could’ve” is a common phrase that some people think about when reflecting on the past.
 There are certain dates that I would like to change if I could, but since I cannot, I just have to do better in the present and in the future.
 Perhaps F. Scott Fitzgerald, an American writer, said it best when he wrote, “Our lives are defined by opportunities, even the ones we missed.”
-While there are and will be some regrets in life, they are learning experiences that will help a person grow.
+While there are and will be some regrets in life, they are learning experiences that will help one grow.

 - Travel is great way to learn about oneself, other people and cultures, and places.
 I have been to many cities around the world, but I would love to see more.
 The city of Paris and the country of New Zealand have been some of my most memorable visits.
 The architecture of Paris is second to none while the rolling hills of New Zealand are just picturesque.
 I believe students will truly enjoy visiting these two popular destinations.